 The Scottish Cyber Awards 2021 are now open to enter.
 Now in their fifth year, the awards celebrate the individuals and organisations working to make a difference to Scotland’s cyber security.

-The awards, comprising 11 categories, are set to take place on Thursday 25th February 2021 at the Sheraton Grand Hotel and Spa in Edinburgh.
+The awards, comprising 11 categories, are set to take place on the 17th of June 2021 at the Sheraton Grand Hotel and Spa in Edinburgh.

 New categories for 2021 include Cyber Educator of the Year sponsored by the SQA and Diversity Champion sponsored by Sapphire.
 Other categories recognise the Best Cyber Start-Up, Outstanding Woman in Cyber and Best Cyber Breakthrough.